Hidden East Anglia:

 Shrouded by trees in the angle between the High Street and Cherry Hinton Road is a public space known as the Giant's Grave (TL486562).
 Although the name is nowadays applied to the whole area of the pond, spring and stream hidden within a steep dip, it properly belongs to the island in the pool.
 Here, tradition says is buried the giant Gogmagog, or Magog, who gave his name to the hills near Wandlebury a couple of miles further south.
 The spring itself used to provide an 'unfailing' supply of water for the village, and for Cambridge itself.
 See also Stapleford.

 Along the High Street of Chippenham, the church of St. Margaret and the building known as the School House (TL663698) stand opposite each other.
 The latter was built in the late 17th century, then rebuilt in 1708 as a school, and is now a private residence.
-Cellars beneath are said to have an entrance to a bricked-up tunnel leading to the church, which was, once upon a time, used by 'the monks'.
+Cellars beneath are said to have an entrance to a bricked-up tunnel leading to the church, which was, once upon a time, used by 'the monks'.1 According to a previous owner, the tunnel was supposedly used during the Catholic persecutions to allow priests to escape from the church to the house.2

 The moving church